WEZZY2024/WEZZY2024/README.md

 - 🌱 I’m currently learning Laravel to enhance my web development skills.
 - 💞️ I’m looking to collaborate on open-source projects and web development initiatives.
 - 📫 How to reach me: ngulubewezzy@outlook.com
-- 😄 Pronouns: tech boy
+- 😄 Pronouns: MFUNSA 🦁
 - ⚡ Fun fact: I love exploring new technologies and sharing knowledge with the community.

 ## 🔧 Technologies & Tools